Sustainable marine transport for an eco-friendly future

 Hydrogen-powered vessels: pioneering sustainable marine transport

-Hydrogen vessels are powered by fuel cells, which convert hydrogen into electricity.
+In addition, hydrogen vessels are powered by fuel cells, which convert hydrogen into electricity.
 Hydrogen is a clean fuel that does not produce any emissions when it is burned.
 These type of vessels are also relatively quiet, making them a good choice for use in sensitive areas.

 One of the challenges facing hydrogen vessels is the high cost of hydrogen production.
 The cost of hydrogen production is expected to come down as demand for hydrogen increases.

-Another challenge is the lack of infrastructure for refueling hydrogen vessels.
+Importantly, another challenge is the lack of infrastructure for refueling hydrogen vessels.
 Governments and businesses are investing in hydrogen production and refueling infrastructure, and these challenges are expected to be addressed in the coming years.

 Sail-assisted ships: merging tradition with sustainable sea travel